aurieh/discord.nvim/README.md

 To finish things off, call `:UpdateRemotePlugins` and restart NeoVim.

 # TODO
+- [ ] Multiple clients: wait for lock
 - [ ] Rewrite the client in pure python, no cffi
 - [X] Upload some language icons
 - [X] Make the client ID configurable